 What Should I Bring?
 What Should I Wear?

 The Camp Booklet and other camp materials will be sent to all registered campers.
-This booklet provides the necessary information regarding a camper's preparation for camp.
+Thse materials provide detailed information on how to prepare for camp.

 Where Will I Live?
 May I Choose My Roommate?
 Where Will I Eat?

 Resident campers will be housed in residence halls on the SJSU campus.
 Campers are housed two campers to a room; men and women are housed separately.
 Students with particular needs regarding room assignment (e.g. accessible rooms, gender assignment) should include a statement about room needs with the application.

 Campers may request specific roommates by e-mailing or calling the camp office.
 Both campers must request each other.

 Three meals a day are provided in the cafeteria-style dining hall for all residents.
 Commuters are provided dinner on Sunday, lunch Monday through Friday, and dinner Friday.

 What Happens If a Camper Chooses Not to Follow the Rules?